-After a few quick health questions, the usual ‘are you a smoker’ (eek!), ‘do you drink 1.5 litres of water a day’ (does Coke Lite count?) etc, I was left to change into a zexy body stocking.
+After a few quick health questions, the usual ‘are you a smoker’… ‘do you drink 1.5 litres of water a day’ (does Coke Lite count?) etc, I was left to change into a zexy body stocking.
 (I’ve got a rather awesome piccie of me in it, but alas, it’s super see-through and I don’t think my family would appreciate me splashing my ta ta’s on the net.
-Perhaps tomorrow I’ll get one of my art directors to photoshop a nice blur accross my chest so I can slap it up).
+Perhaps tomorrow I’ll get one of my art directors to Photoshop a nice blur across my chest so I can slap it up).

 I then got to lie down on a nice massage bed and received a very relaxing, deep tissue massage courtesy of their special lipomassage attachment.
 I’m pleased to say it didn’t hurt one bit and was actually very pleasant.
 In fact, I might’ve even fallen asleep (as many of Gabi’s clients do) if we hadn’t been so busy skinnering.
 (Apparently, a lot of the salon’s clientelle are strippers!
 After telling me, Gabi worried whether it was something I should write about or not, but really, I can’t think of a better punt than that.
 I mean who doesn’t want the ass of hot, thong-clad table dancer?)

-Anyhoo, while getting my massage I got to ask Gabi all my endomologie questions and this is what I’ve learned…
+While getting my massage I got to ask Gabi all my endermologie questions and this is what I’ve learned…

 There are several different types of attachments that can be used in treatment, the two most popular being the lipomassage head and the endermologie head.
 The lipomassage head is smaller, yet packs a punch by sucking fat upwards with two rollers that spin inwards.
 This makes it great for skinny peeps with targeted areas of fat to blast – think hips, love handles, thighs and knees.
 The endomologie head feels much softer on the skin as it’s roller’s spin outwards.
 It’s ideal for those looking to lose weight all over as it fights generalised flab.